khangtruong2252314/Freedom/README.md

 Oh yeah, I knew that if I had fixed the bugs in those assignments, my score would still be the same :))))

 For more example, refer to <https://github.com/hieukien503/PPL-HK222/tree/main>

+### Final thing to say: never put so much effort on this assignment, 50% of the testcases is enough, since you will never get away with Harmony.